batyousef/PostfixInfix/README.txt

 Options:
 -q		suppress normal output
 -h		display this help message
--o		overwrites the original input file with output of conversion.
+-o		overwrites a file designated on run time with input and output
-		Program lets user to choose 3 different arguments once program runs.

-		original: overwrites the original input file.
-		pass: avoids overwriting any file and just outputs std out if -q is not set
-		existing file: user writes an existing file name that is within the project folder.
+		data of conversion.
+If file does not exist user can create a new file.
+-a		appends the input and output data of conversion to a file
+		designated on run time.
+If file does not exist user can create a new file.

 Functions:
 1		Infix to Postfix Conversion